Avantasia: The Ghostlights saga (2012–2017)

-The Moonglow saga (2018–present)
+The Moonglow saga (2018–2023)

 In March 2018, Sammet posted a picture on his Facebook announcing he had begun the creative process regarding the eighth Avantasia album.

 On 10 October Nuclear Blast officially announced the new album Moonglow would be released on 15 February 2019, and would feature guest vocals by Jørn Lande, Geoff Tate, Ronnie Atkins, Hansi Kürsch, Bob Catley, Michael Kiske, Candice Night, Eric Martin and Mille Petrozza.
 Subsequently, the album was accompanied by the Moonglow World Tour 2019 consisting of 29 concerts across Europe, Australia, and the United States and South America taking place between March and June 2019.

 In March 2020, Tobias posted that he is about to start working on a successor album to Moonglow.
 The writing of the new album was in progress throughout 2020 and 2021.
 The album was released on 21 October 2022 under the title A Paranormal Evening with the Moonflower Society and featured guest vocals by Floor Jansen, Jørn Lande, Michael Kiske, Ralf Scheepers, Bob Catley, Geoff Tate, Eric Martin and Ronnie Atkins.

+Here Be Dragons (2024–present)

+In July 2024, Sammet announced Avantasia's tenth studio album, Here Be Dragons, with an accompanying tour.
+The album was released on 28 February 2025 and featured guest vocals by Geoff Tate, Michael Kiske, Bob Catley, Ronnie Atkins, Roy Khan, Tommy Karevik, Kenny Leckremo and Adrienne Cowan.
+The release received mainly positive reviews, with Paul Monkhouse of Metal Planet Music calling it, "their finest work yet".
+Others took a more negative view of the album, with "Steel Druhm" of Angry Metal Guy descrbing it as, "my least favorite Avantasia album thus far."